soham2560/VanillaPerceptionPlanningDemos/README.md

-# VanillaMonocularSLAMDemo
+# VanillaPerceptionPlanningDemos
-A Demo of a Vanilla MonocularSLAM Pipeline for educational purposes
+Demos for some Vanilla Perception and Planning algorithms for educational purposes